 Day 3 in Lisbon: Beach Day + Sintra?

 Big night out in Lisbon last night?
 Go nurse off your hangover at one of the nearby beaches.
 The two best beaches in Lisbon (reachable by public transport) are Praia Sao Pedro and Praia de Carcavelos.
 They can be reached on the Lisbon-Cascais railway.
-There are a number of other amazing beaches near Lisbon, but they are only accessible by car.
+There are a number of other amazing beaches near Lisbon, Portugal, but they are only accessible by car.

 I suggest getting to the beach early and grabbing a free bicycle at the station.
 Otherwise, you can rent one from one of the shops in town.
 Get some icecream, have a picnic on the beach, catch some waves, and enjoy the Portuguese sun.